Smooth-Programmer/Smooth-Programmer/README.md

   <h3>About me
   </h3>
   <div>
-  I'm a full stack developer, a keen learner and Android Dev enthusiast.
-I have learned web development and having absolute knowledge of HTML, CSS & Javascript and React.js.
+  I'm a full stack developer, a keen learner and Android Dev enthusiast, having absolute knowledge of HTML, CSS & Javascript and React.js.
 Beside that I am also learning Java, technology excites me, development explains me and also curious to explore in the domain of Android Development.
 </div>

  ### My Tech Stack